equinor/sdp-omnia/arm-templates/README.md

 ## Set up

 In true GitOps fashion, arm templates should be synced regularly, and Dev and Prod should also be in sync.
 Put common values - e.g. default ARM-template in the /base folder.
-Put "diffs" - paramteter files in /development or /production folders.
+Put "diffs" - parameter files in /development or /production folders.

 ## Info and limitations

 Please note that ARM templates are not perfect.
 They do not contain state, for this you should use Terraform, which has its own limitations.
 Also, just as the CLI and portal, you cannot do illegal operations.
 E.g. decreasing the size of a VM in an AKS cluster "just because I can" in the arm-template.

-These templates are currently resource-level group templates.
-It is possible to create subscription-level templates (e.g. declare all your resource groups and resources in a single file)
+To see changes applied by an ARM template, see https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-deploy-what-if

-This creates a bit more complexitiy and work, but can absolutely be done
+The ARM templates are grouped per resource group.
+The exception is "deploy-arm.json", which is the main template to be called from Github Actions.
+This template links to the other ARM templates, and has dependencies so everything should run smoothly from scratch to fully deployed cluster.

 ## Update infrastructure
 In practice - idempotency means that you make a change in the template, run the deployment through one of the methods below, update your changes to Github.
 Ideally we should run this through a CI/CD pipeline.